Staypowered-AI/staypowered-api/README.md

 ## Webhook Event Types

 The following event types are currently available.
+Use the StayPowered Console UI to configure which events your webhook should be receiving.
 Your receiving code should check for the event type before attempting to process the payload:

 ### conversation_message_reply
 This event is received as a response to calling ```/api/message``` and the ```reply_to_message_id``` will correspond to the returned value when sending the message